 For the sake of comparison, let’s look at another example.
 In this case, you are tasked with designing a privately used web application for processing tax payments for a county.
 The normal user is usually trained in the verbiage and terms related to taxation.
 The user, most likely an employee, has been accommodated to use his equipment (computer) in the proper lighting, sitting area, eyeglasses, etc. In this type of design, you can be more technical with terms and more relaxed on some design aspects.
 Of course, this is a vague example.
 I am not touching the Accessibility Compliance issue which can be enforced for many government sites.
 But that is a topic for another day.

-The important take away here is to consider who you are designing for to maintain the lowest level of cognitive friction.
+The important takeaway here is to consider who you are designing for to maintain the lowest level of cognitive friction.
 An office web application may have no interest in animations and probably be annoyed by it.
 Whereas, the public sector website could be more inclined to some flair but too much will have the user’s eyes jumping all over the screen when something moves.
 Thus making the design very distracting and hard to focus on what the user is trying to read or find.

 The entire purpose of User Interfaces is to provide feedback to the user of all communications between the user’s computer and the website’s server.
 One thing you need to realize is that when you are using a website, you are communicating with the server.
-You are telling the server, “fetch this”, “put this in there”, “calculate this too”, “take me somewhere else”, etc. It is the User Interface’s job to show on the screen all that is happening.
+You are telling the server, “fetch this”, “put this in their”, “calculate this too”, “take me somewhere else”, etc. It is the User Interface’s job to show on the screen all that is happening.
 A button, an input field, a menu item, a slider, and many other elements, are the visual tools for the user to communicate.
-Labels, text, checked boxes and radio buttons, a jumbotron, etc. are the elements the UI uses to return back to the user whatever it is that was fetched or calculated in the server.
+Labels, text, checked boxes and radio buttons, a jumbotron, etc. are the elements the UI uses to return to the user whatever it is that was fetched or calculated in the server.

 When you design a website, you must keep in mind what feedback is most important to the user according to their action.
 In many cases, this can be an attention grabber to direct the user’s attention to a sale or discounted product.
 In other cases, it helps direct the user’s attention to the results from a search or query that was requested on a hit of a button or filled form.
 And in other situations, it can be used to let the user know that something went wrong or something destructive happened or is about to happen.
 In any of these circumstances, a slight animation can be very helpful so that the feedback is evident and therefore addressed appropriately.

 I mentioned CSS is a very light and efficient way to produce animations.
 However, take that with a grain of salt.
 A piece of animation can be coded to run too long.
 Be considerate of the amount of time an animation is supposed to take before it produces feedback.
 Making the user wait too long can also raise cognitive friction.
 Likewise, be considerate of animations that may be too short, especially for sliders with content in it.
 It is hard to predict the level of readability for every user you will have.
 Knowing if the content has been on-screen long enough for the user to read it can be tricky when everyone can read at different speeds.
 One piece of advice I can give is to let the user move to the next item on the screen on his or her own terms by not allowing automatic transitions and letting the user navigate when ready.
 This may require extra clicks, but it’s all about picking the lesser of two evils here.
 And clicks are not necessarily bad.
-Click counting is a thing of the past and it has been discussed by the greatest UI/UX gurus and debunked.
+Click counting is a thing of the past, and it has been discussed by the greatest UI/UX gurus and debunked.
 That’s good news, right!

 Animations are great!
 I use them and many other designers do too.
 They become a problem when they are abused.
 If you are a client looking into adding an attractive combination of vitality and glamour to your website, consult with your designer and communicate your needs, your end-users, and what you would like your users to pay the most attention to.
 Not everything is worthy of attention.
 If your designer is advising against it, he or she most likely knows the risks and is trying to warn you.
 If you are a designer, pull back on the trigger, ask questions, research the end-users, research the competition, and whatever you do, remember, your client’s website is not an opportunity to showcase your skills.